 Scholarship Guidelines

-This scholarship will provide financial assistance to a Dependent Child of an Employee within Operations.
+This scholarship will provide financial assistance to a Dependent Child of an Employee within Operations and select collaborative units, including Risk, Ethics and Compliance and Human Resources and Organizational Effectiveness.

 For purposes of this scholarship: